Skip to content

 Andrew J. ‘Cy’ Cummings was a larger-than-life figure in early 1900’s Chevy Chase.
 He was a football star at Georgetown, a successful farmer, politician, and sportsman.
 Read more about ‘Big Cy’ from the Chevy Chase Historical Society.

-Categories Guest Posts Tags Chevy Chase
+Categories Guest Posts Tags 1900s, Chevy Chase, Sports

 Exploring Connecticut Avenue in 1919: A Map of Cleveland Park and Chevy Chase